-Credit risk charges for sovereign bonds across groups of modelling approaches show relatively low dispersion for bonds issued by Germany, Netherlands, Austria, Belgium, and France.
+Credit spread shocks for sovereign bonds across groups of modelling approaches show relatively low dispersion for bonds issued by Germany, Netherlands, Austria, France and Belgium.
 The dispersion is greater for the bonds issued by Ireland, Portugal, Spain, and Italy.
-These results are influenced by firms which show zero or low credit risk shocks across the instruments.
+These results are influenced by undertakings which show zero or low credit risk shocks across the instruments.
+Globally the dispersion has remained mostly stable compared to the previous year, with the exception of Non-Case A models, where the dispersion for Irish government bonds has increased.

-Credit risk charges for corporate bonds are generally higher for bonds with lower credit ratings and the dispersion increases materially with worsening credit quality.
+Credit spread shocks for corporate bonds are generally higher for bonds with lower credit ratings and the dispersion increases materially with worsening credit quality.
 The dispersion becomes substantial for BB-rated bonds.
-This demonstrates the variety of modelling assumptions being taken by firms, particularly for low rated bonds.
+Corporate bonds denominated in USD and GBP have been considered in the study for the first time.
+In general, higher shocks are observed for these bonds compared to EUR corporate bonds.
+This demonstrates the variety of modelling assumptions being taken by undertakings.